Vyral/base-template/_posts/2018-05-31-we-are-here-to-help-you.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>We’ve compiled a list of trustworthy local vendors you can use to take care of all your home improvement and repair needs.</em></p>
+*We’ve compiled a list of trustworthy local vendors you can use to take care of all your home improvement and repair needs.*

 Today we’re branching out from our usual content.
 We think it’s important to reach out to small business owners and some of the people we’ve worked with over the years.

 Here at the office, we’ve worked hard to compile a list of past clients and trusted vendors we’ve worked with who we know will do a great job for our clients to come.
-We’re constantly connecting people, whether it be for landscaping, home improvement, plumbing, electricians, and more.<br>&nbsp;
+We’re constantly connecting people, whether it be for landscaping, home improvement, plumbing, electricians, and more.<br>

 {% include pullquote.html %}

 **We wanted to make sure that you knew that we have resources that you can trust** if you or anyone you know needs a local referral.
 They’ll take care of you the same way I would if you were selling your home with us.

 If you need anything or have any questions, feel free to reach out.
-I’m here for you.<br>&nbsp;
+I’m here for you.<br>